 Things to do nearby Irt Cottage

-The lake is very peaceful as motor boats aren’t permitted (apart from the mountain rescue team!).
-You are however welcome to bring your own kayaks, canoes and rowing boats and enjoy the mountain scenery from a different perspective.
-There are plenty of picnic spots along the shore and beautiful places to swim or go for a paddle.
-Wastwater is a magnet for local divers and rumour has it there is a gnome garden in the depths of the murky waters and the remains of a WW2 airplane.
-For expert divers only!
+Wastwater is an absolute jewel, a crystal clear lake which is a delight to behold.
+The lake is very peaceful as motorboats aren’t permitted (apart from the mountain rescue team!).
+You are welcome to bring your own kayaks, canoes and rowing boats and enjoy the mountain scenery from a different perspective.
+There are plenty of picnic spots and beautiful places to swim or go for a paddle in fact it’s a wild swimmer's paradise.
+Wastwater is a magnet for divers and rumour has it there is a gnome garden in the depths of the murky waters and the remains of a WW2 airplane.
+For expert divers only of course!

 If you’d like your outdoor adventures taken care of by experts then Westlakes Adventure is a company based nearby providing outdoor activities for individuals, couples, families and groups.
 Their activities include rock climbing, ghyll scrambling, paddle boarding and kayaking.
 Why not book a family kayaking trip on the lake?

 Gosforth and its surrounding area is a treasure trove of footpaths and Bridleways that any devotee of the great outdoors will enjoy.
 The village is a bustling little place, which is incredibly well served for the foodies among you.
 There are two pubs on the village square and two more within half a miles' potter of the village centre.
 One of our favourite places to eat is The Wild Olive, an excellent Italian restaurant with a wood fired pizza oven and a lovely little play room for children as well as access out to the village's play park.